Basic Usage¶

 from pysamsungnasa.protocol.enum import DataType

-await nasa.send_message(
+await indoor.write_attribute(

 )